dreaminred/dreaminred.github.io/README.md

 **Data Analyst, Co-op @ HAVEN IAQ (_May 2022 - August 2022_)**
 - Conducted data collection, processing, and analysis for evaluating the impact of a new product's mechanical design on temperature, airflow, and pressure sensors
-- Utilized PySpark via a local compute cluster to process data from various databases for machine learning pipelines and ad-hoc requests as required by stakeholders.
+- Utilized PySpark via a local compute cluster to process data from various databases for machine learning pipelines and ad-hoc requests as required by stakeholders

 **Research Technician, Co-op @ 4D LABS (_Sept 2019 - August 2020_)**
 - Provided scientists with ad-hoc analyses using microscopy and image-processing techniques